ratnarengganis/Hotel-Business-Analysis-Data-Visualization/README.md

 - **Agent** Column: Contains null values in 16,340 rows, which is 13.686% of the total data.
 - **Company** Column: Contains null values in 112,593 rows, which is 94.307% of the total data.

-To address these missing values, we can fill numerical columns (`Children`, `Agent`, `Company`) with the value 0, and fill the "City" column with the label "unknown".
+To address these missing values, we can fill numerical columns (`Children`, `Agent`, `Company`) with the value "0", and fill the `City` column with the label "unknown".

 ### b.
 Handling Invalid Data